Acceptance and Commitment Therapy, Insomnia and The Cognitive Shuffle

 If you’d like personal guidance on the matter, contact a clinical psychologist who has been trained in acceptance and commitment therapy.
 Clinical psychologists are the professionals who are best trained to help you with individual psychological concerns.
-If you’re in Metro-Vancouver, I recommend Dr. Lisa N Eisen of Tri-City Psychology.
-Or access the web site of the Psychological Association of your province or state for referrals.
+Access the web site of the Psychological Association of your province or state for referrals.

 Addressing Dysfunctional Thoughts

 Difficulty falling asleep can be a consequence of how you relate or respond to stressors (such as financial uncertainty, impending big decisions, pressures at work, conflict or health concerns.)

 Some people assume that the key to happiness is to eradicate “irrational thoughts” or “dysfunctional beliefs”, such as “If I lose this job (or this relationship, or this house, or whatever) I will be ruined”.
 They are right that such thoughts can cause unpleasant emotions.
 And these thoughts and emotions, experienced at bedtime, can keep you awake.

 They are also right that one can, to a certain extent, change one’s thinking and consequently one’s feelings.